GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 ---
-title: "Building a digital map from the ground up"
+title: "Building an offline web map"
 date: 2023-07-04T11:19:09Z
 draft: true
-description: "A summary of how one might go about building a digital map from the ground up."
+description: "A summary of how one might go about building a digital map."
 keywords: ["maps", "projection", "tiles", "openstreetmap"]
 tags: ["openstreetmap", "projects"]
 math: false